2.142.2 Service Catalog Management Process and Procedures

 Authority

-1. All proposed changes to this document must be submitted in writing, with supporting rationale, to the User and Network Services (UNS), Service Planning and Improvement (SPI), Service Level Management (SLM).
+1. All proposed changes to this document submitted in writing, with supporting rationale, to the User and Network Services (UNS), Service Planning and Improvement (SPI), Service Improvement (SI).

 Roles and Responsibilities